knot126/KnShim/Documentation.md

 ### `knReadFile(path)`

 Read the contents of the given file.
 Returns a string with the contents on success, even if the file is empty, or nil on failure.

+## Troubleshooting

+### Note on Android SDK level

+If you changed the target SDK to something above 28, you will need to revert it to 28.
+The shim is not yet compatible with API level 29 or above.